ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

   but without a leading `*` indicator.
   For YAML 1.2,
   this means that it designates a node which has a correspondingly named anchor.
+  If multiple nodes would match a fragment identifier, the first such match is selected.

 Additional information: